JRC404/node-blog/readme.md

 The blog currently allows the user to post to the MongoDB database and store a blog post.
 All posts can be viewed on the homepage and then edited on a seperate admin page.
 The user can delete the posts as they wish, but no confirmation is in place yet.

+I've found out quite a lot about MongoDB and Node in this project.
+The structure of a Node application is something I have ignored in the past, not really focusing on best practice but more...
+"Well, it works."
+Now, I have focused on best practice, using controllers, routes, models etc and trying to keep my main 'index.js' as clean as possible.

 ## Things to do

 - [x] Express server